travel refund assistant

 One more note: The per diem rules (we usually don't pay it due to administrative overhead, and as often food is provided somehow) are not clear enough.

-#9 Updated by Florian Effenberger about 1 year ago
+Updated by Florian Effenberger over 3 years ago

 For an approximate view of the resulting form, see https://wiki.documentfoundation.org/images/5/5f/Tdf-travel_refundform_2012-07-20.ots